herojing/LoopGitStrongTest/readme.txt

 the second upload!

-the wangjing master third upload
+the wangjing master third upload at dev